Wingers play a special role in many positions in football. Players who play in this position typically have great pace and superb dribbling ability.

 9. Khvicha Kvaratskhelia

-Just like Kaoru Mitoma, Khvicha Kvaratskhelia was also an unknown entity at the start of last season for Napoli, but the Georgian would go on to play a big part in Napoli’s title win.
+Just like Kaoru Mitoma, Khvicha Kvaratskhelia was also an unknown entity at the start of last season for Napoli, but the Georgian would go on to play a big part in Napoli’s title win two seasons ago.

 His combination with Nigerian striker Victor Osimhen worked to a devastating effect as Napoli went on to win the league title.

-The 22-year-old did double-digits in goals and assists in 34 League appearances, scoring 12 goals and 10 assists in only his first season with Napoli.
+The 23-year-old did double-digits in goals and assists in 34 League appearances, scoring 11 goals and 6 assists in his second season with Napoli.

 The Georgian forward possesses exceptional speed, dribbling skills, and the ability to create and score goals.